H1d3r/TymSpecial/README.md

 ## To Do:
 ---
-- [ ] Change memory permissions to RX from RWX
 - [ ] Implement module stomping
 - [ ] Incorporate SigThief for signature cloning
 - [ ] Add unhooking of NTDLL